mlflow/mlflow/docs/source/llms/transformers/index.rst

                         Building and Serving an OpenAI-Compatible Chatbot
                     </div>
                     <p>
-                        Learn how to build an OpenAI-compatible chatbot using Transformers and MLflow, and serve it with minimal configuration.
+                        Learn how to build an OpenAI-compatible chatbot using a local Transformers model and MLflow, and serve it with minimal configuration.
                     </p>
                 </a>
             </div>